West End, Boston: Controversy

-The urban renewal of the West End has been attacked by critics for its destruction of a neighborhood and its careless implementation.
+The urban renewal of the West End has been criticized for its destruction of a neighborhood and its careless implementation.
 One of the main criticisms of the project is that the neighborhood was not considered a slum by the residents, and instead had a strong sense of community.
 A later mayor of Boston, Ray Flynn, described the West End as "a typical neighborhood" and "not blighted."
 The perception of the neighborhood as a slum was mostly held by wealthy outsiders and was enhanced by city policy.
 For example, the city stopped collecting garbage and cleaning the streets, leaving the neighborhood a mess.
 A photographer for a local newspaper was even assigned to go to the West End, overturn a trashcan, and take a picture of it to create the impression of a blighted neighborhood.

 Many building owners were not adequately compensated for their property.
 Due to city law, as soon as tenement buildings were condemned by the BRA, the city became the legal owner.
 This meant that building owners had no income as rent was paid directly to the city.
 Soon owners became desperate to sell their property at severely reduced prices.

 The justification for razing the West End has also been called into question.
 Some say that, as one of the neighborhoods that supported the former mayor, it was in the political sights of the Hynes administration.
 The entire net cost of the project was $15.8 million, not including the additional loss of tax dollars for the years that the West End was vacant.
 It is uncertain as to whether the increased tax revenue would ever be enough to justify the costs.

 The negative effect of urban renewal on the former residents of the West End has been well documented.
 Between one quarter and one half of the former residents were relocated to substandard housing with higher rents than they were previously paying.
 Approximately 40% also suffer from severe long term grief reactions.
 Many former residents share their memories and grief through the West Ender Newsletter, published with the tag line, "Printed in the Spirit of the Mid-Town Journal and Dedicated to Being the Collective Conscience of Urban Renewal and Eminent Domain in the City of Boston."
 The destruction of the West End community led to a strong distaste for urban renewal in Boston.
-In 2015, Boston Redevelopment Authority director Brian Golden officially apologized for the demolition of the neighborhood.
+In 2015, Boston Redevelopment Authority director Brian P. Golden officially apologized for the demolition of the neighborhood.